Commission Information

 The first and most important reason why I use resin casts is the fine surface texture.
 I'm stickler for detail, and in case of 3D print, you will always have the printing lines texture on the surface.
 This texture can be smoothened with some effort, however, that will also smooth any texture that you would like to keep on your mask - like the texture that dogs and cats have on their noses!
 And believe me, this texture makes a great difference on the final costume.

-Third reason is that reshaping and editing the mask on-the-go is much easier with resin that you can cut and dremmel without melting the material.
+Another reason is that reshaping and editing the mask on-the-go is much easier with resin that you can cut and dremmel without melting the material.
 Sure, when making a unique digital 3D mask, you can plan ahead and make the edits before printing.
 But often (almost all the time, actually) you can find out that something is off after-printing (casting) or you change your mind in how you want the character to look like, and that's when editing is much easier with resin.

 Do you ship worldwide?